New York Life Settlements

 15-Day Rescission Period

-New York generally requires that a life insurance policy be in force for at least 5 years before it can be sold through a life settlement.
-However, important exceptions apply.
-You may sell sooner if the insured has been diagnosed with a terminal or chronic illness, if the policy owner has gone through a divorce, has become disabled, has retired from an employer that provided the policy, or has filed for bankruptcy.
-These exceptions ensure that policyholders in genuine need are not prevented from accessing the secondary market.
+New York generally aligns the life settlement holding period with the 2-year policy contestability period under Insurance Law § 3203.
+A policy must typically be in force for at least 2 years before it can be sold.
+Exceptions apply if the insured has been diagnosed with a terminal or chronic illness, if the policy owner has gone through a divorce, has become disabled, has retired from an employer that provided the policy, or has filed for bankruptcy.

 Strict Anti-Fraud Measures